xcellerator/linux_kernel_hacking/3_RootkitTechniques/3.2_kill_signalling/README.md

 > Updated to use [ftrace](https://www.kernel.org/doc/html/latest/trace/ftrace.html) instead of directly modifying kernel memory

 We can use the same syscall hijacking method from [Section 3.1](../3.1_syscall_hooking/) to hijack the `sys_kill` syscall rather than `sys_mkdir`.
 This lets us implement our own custom signals to call different functions within the rootkit.
-In this case, we use signal `64` (normally unused) to tell the module hide or unhide itself (using the `hideme()` and `showme()` functions from [Section 3.0](../3.0_hiding_lkm/)).
+In this case, we use signal `64` (normally unused) to tell the module to hide or unhide itself (using the `hideme()` and `showme()` functions from [Section 3.0](../3.0_hiding_lkm/)).

-> NOTE: While experimenting with this module, I found that the kernel kept panicking and crashing if I probed the calls to `sys_mkdir` too often, i.e. trying to `printk` every call signal send to every pid.
+> NOTE: While experimenting with this module, I found that the kernel kept panicking and crashing if I probed the calls to `sys_kill` too often, i.e. trying to `printk` every call signal send to every pid.
 I think this is probably something to do with a race condition somewhere, but I'm not certain.

 To use:
 * Build with `make`